ablyamitsaini/ewheelers_V9.1.1/readme.txt

 	.
 Invalid access error on placing the cancellation request.
 	.
 Labels cache value and removed tags from value.
 	.
 Validation on date fields for product special price.
 	.
 Displayed latest added collection on top when listing based on all type of collection(Admin).
+	.
+Admin dashboard stats in case of cache.
 Enhancements :
     .
 Import error handling via csv.
     .
 Order Print layout and functionality.